sepehrvahedi/automatic-paper-critique/results/3_interaction_logs.md

 - **Final Selection:** 3 items

 ### Top Selected Items:
-1. **Explore Adaptive LWD Parameter Tuning**
-   Future research should investigate adaptive strategies for tuning LWD parameters dynamically based o...
+1. **Dynamic Optimization of LWD’s Configurable Parameters** The paper’s customizability strength could be enhanced by automating parameter tuning (e.g., fallbac...

+2. **Integrated Prioritization of Build-Time and Build-Count Optimization** Future work should propose a unified optimization framework that balances build count savings and wa...

-2. **Evaluate on Diverse Languages and Project Scales** Future work could extend LWD evaluation to non-Java projects (e.g., Python or C++) and smaller or pr...
+3. **Cross-Language and Cross-Tool Validation of LWD** Extending LWD to projects in languages like Python or C++, and CI tools like Jenkins or GitHub Actio...

-3. **Adaptive Hybridization of Batching and CI-Skip Strategies** The paper’s CI-Skip integration applied skippable commit filtering before batching, but the limited ...